 The Chief of Staff coordinates and reviews the Department's long-term goals and objectives, evaluates the efficiency of existing policies, procedures, and programs, and monitors compliance.
 The Chief of Staff directs staff in the review and analysis of Department programs to ensure policy objectives are met.

-Deputy Director of Operations - William Peyton
+Deputy Director of Operations - Jeremy Burtis

 The Deputy Director of Operations is responsible for the overall operations of all five youth facilities within the Department.
 The Deputy is responsible for all aspects relating to security, staffing, training, investigations and audits.